-County Service Area 70 W-4 (CSA 70 W-4), a water district within the Special Districts Department (Department), Water and Sanitation Division, is a Board-governed district formed on January 14, 1980, that currently provides water service to approximately 444 customers in the community of Pioneertown.
+County Service Area 70 W-4 (CSA 70 W-4), a water district within the Department of Public Works, Special Districts Water and Sanitation Division (Department), is a Board-governed district formed on January 14, 1980, that currently provides water service to approximately 444 customers in the community of Pioneertown.

-As of July 27, 2019, the water system now consists of one well and an emergency intertie to the Hi-Desert Water District's system and four water reservoirs with a combined capacity of 345,000 gallons.
+As of July 27, 2019, the water system now consists of one well and an emergency inter-tie to the Hi-Desert Water District's system and four water reservoirs with a combined capacity of 345,000 gallons.
 There are approximately seven miles of water line and 120 metered water connections utilizing the cellular read system.